jzebker/Pewlett_Hackard_Analysis/README.md

 </tbody>
 </table>

-(2) Look at cross-sections of the employees from different birth years to see if proportions have shifted.
+(2) We can also look at retiring employees by department insted of title.